Petersburg, Virginia: History

-The Civil War headquarters staff of the Army of the Potomac's 5th Corps at the home of Col. Isaac E. Avery near Petersburg, photographed by Matthew Brady in June 1864; the following month, on July 3, Avery was killed in the Battle of Gettysburg.
+The Civil War headquarters staff of the Army of the Potomac's 5th Corps at the home of Col. Isaac E. Avery near Petersburg, photographed by Mathew Brady in June 1864; the following month, on July 3, Avery was killed in the Battle of Gettysburg.

 Indigenous peoples

 Archaeological excavations at Pocahontas Island found evidence of a prehistoric Native American settlement dated to 6,500 BCE, the early third of the Archaic Period (8,000 to 1,000 BCE).
 Succeeding cultures of indigenous peoples lived in the area for thousands of years before European exploration and colonization.

 When the English arrived in Virginia in 1607, the region was occupied by the Appamatuck, a significant tribe of the Powhatan Confederacy.
 They were governed by a weroance, King Coquonosum, and by his sister, Queen Oppussoquionuske.
 This Algonquian-speaking people later had a town at Rohoic Creek (formerly known as Rohowick or Indian Towne Run).
 Present-day Petersburg developed to the east.